CogStack/CogStack-Pipeline/docs/examples/index.md

 ### PostgreSQL sample database

-Moreover, the access PostgreSQL database with the input sample data is exposed directly at `localhost:5555` (skipping the `nginx` proxy).
+Moreover, the access PostgreSQL database with the input sample data is exposed directly at `localhost:5555`.
 The database name is `db_sample` with user *test* and password *test*.
 To connect, one can run:
 ```bash
 psql -U 'test' -W -d 'db_samples' -h localhost -p 5555
 ```